 So what's this aversion to putting on real clothes?
-Again, I think at least in large part, it's about the comfort.
+Again, I think in large part it's about comfort.
 Somehow we've all come to believe we are entitled to feel completely relaxed all the time.
 Why wait all day long for that sigh of relief when you kick off your heels and slip on your fuzzy slippers?
 Just cut to the chase and wear your Uggs to work.
 And don't forget your Pajama Jeans.

 Believe me, I know tired.
 Bone tired.
 It's not hard to understand why most of us don't want to dress up for a trip to the supermarket or to sit in the carpool line.
 And travel today is no longer the luxury experience it once was.
 An airplane seat is a step away from a medieval torture device.
 No need to add stilettos to the equation.
 Really, I get it.

 But how about a dinner party?
 Or a wedding?
 Or a funeral?
 For some reason, even those occasions don't make the cut anymore.
 And I find myself being stared at there as if I, not the women in flip-flops, were woefully inappropriate.
 Sheesh.